Kingston Vale Beekeepers

 8oz (227g) jar £6

-Honeycomb 8oz round block £8
+Honeycomb now available in 8oz round sections at £8 each

-From the hives
+What’s happening at the hives